 Our emergency dentist will examine your mouth to diagnose the cause of your pain and suggest the most suitable treatment.
 This may include root canal treatment or a filling in the case of tooth cavities, planting a crown, or treating your gums.

 If you can’t reach out to your dentist immediately, try these simple home remedies for temporary relief.

-Prevent tooth-aches by following good oral regimen, maintaining a healthy diet and visiting your dentist regularly.
+Prevent toothaches by following a good oral regimen, maintaining a healthy diet, and visiting your dentist regularly.